 A few years after graduating from school, I was working at a design agency and began seriously experimenting with electronic music production using digital audio workstations.
 After recording enough material to fill a debut EP, my solo work needed a name.
 The title of the project came to me at the gym as I self-consciously lifted weights next to more apt lifters while listening to the Aphex Twin track ‘To Cure A Weakling Child’.

 I launched the project and began regularly DJing live at art shows, house parties, clubs and supported national touring artists.
 I slowly built a small name around the region through hard work, self-promotion, and consistent gigging.
 Although music was just a hobby while I worked as a designer, I made enough money from live shows, digital downloads, and physical record sales to inject back into the project and upgrade my music gear.

 I’ve played and written music for most of my life and dabbled in other creative things like design since I was a kid.
 The visual design and identity of my music project was just as important as the music itself.
 Weakling was not only the name of the project but a pseudonym I made for all the art I made.
 I wanted to use my project to amalgamate my love of illustration, animation, minimalist design, technology, and electronic music.

-Shortly after my first release, Triple J featured the lead single ‘Berkshire Hunt’ on both their Unearthed and mainstream radio channels to my total surprise.
+Shortly after my first release, Triple J featured the lead single ‘Berkshire Hunt’ on both their Unearthed and mainstream radio channels, to my total surprise.
 Support from the largest youth broadcaster in Australia was the push I needed to take my music project seriously.
 I wondered if music production was something I could actually pursue, even as a side hustle.
 I invested the next few years into producing a huge catalogue of sounds, delving deep into future beats, electronica, house, and techno.
 Most of the singles I sent to Triple J were given some airtime on the station.